 Whether that’s staying home with the kids while your man works, working while your man stays home, or having a mix of both.
 Whether that’s not having children altogether.
 Whether that’s dating for fun, or falling into long term commitments.
 You feel safe, comfortable, and confident in being who you choose.

-But I think the most important thing is to know that as a woman, you don’t have to fit a certain box or be a certain something.
-Want to be delicate, ‘girly,’ and sweet?
+I think the most important thing is to know as a woman is that you don’t have to fit a certain box.
+Want to be delicate and sweet?
 Do it.
 Want to be tough, rough around the edges, and physically strong?
-Do it.
+Do it.⠀

 Happy women’s day.